-Cream cheese and mayonnaise are combined with crabmeat to make this creamy, tasty dip.
+Cream cheese and mayonnaise are combined with the crabmeat to make this creamy, tasty dip.
+Carrot and celery sticks are excellent choices.
 It's a very easy dip to prepare with just a few simple seasonings.

 Add a tablespoon or two of chopped fresh parsley to the dip for extra color.
+Cilantro or chopped green onions can add some nice flavor as well.
+If you're feeling indulgent, make the dip with all or part cooked lobster.
 See the tips and variations and reader comments below the recipe for more add-ins and substitution ideas.

 - 1 package (8 ounces) cream cheese, softened*